valkiii/blog/content/post/bookshelf/index.md

 ---
-title: 📚 Bookshelf 2022 📚
+title: 📚 Bookshelf 📚
 subtitle: List of books for this year!

 # Summary for listings and search engines
-summary: List of books that I am currently reading or just read in 2022 and that I may suggest.
+summary: List of books that I am currently reading...

 # Link this post with a project
 projects: []